Choosing the Right Endpoint

 -H "Content-Type: application/json" \

-Typical response time: 200ms–2s Best for: APIs, news sites, blogs, static product pages
+Typical response time: 200ms to 2s Best for: APIs, news sites, blogs, static product pages

-Runs a full headless Chrome instance via Puppeteer.
+Opens your URL in a Chrome browser instance.
 The page loads completely, JavaScript executes, and you get the final rendered HTML.

 -H "Content-Type: application/json" \